-While there are no accounts in Sanirajak of systemic killing of qimmiit, whether loose or not, several Inuit testified to having their qimmiit killed without their permission.
+There does not seem to have been a major sweep of qimmiit, loose or otherwise, in Hall Beach, but several Inuit testified to having their qimmiit killed without their permission.
 Jake Ikeperiar also testified to being made to kill qimmiit under orders from a Qallunaaq.
 The experience of Jake Ikeperiar showed how accepting government employment could make difficulties:

-There were seven dogs that were together ...
+There were seven dogs that were together . . .
 They would go to the dump or other locations.
 The owners didn't know that this was happening.
 The owner of the dogs was out of town.
-I am not a dog catcher, I was not appointed.
-I knew that they were running around ...
+I am not a dogcatcher, I was not appointed.
+I knew that they were running around . . .
 There was no area administrator here.
 There was a power corporation engineer who was the boss.
 I know this because I was here to work with the government.
 He told us to come over because the dogs were bothering [him].
 He asked what kind of a gun we had.
 We had .222 and .22.
 He asked how many bullets were needed to fill up a .222.
 We gave him a box.
 We were young.
 We were asked to deal with the dogs.
-He was told to do this by the area administrator ...
-The person who told us to kill the dogs put aside some gas.
+He was told to do this by the area administrator...The person who told us to kill the dogs put aside some gas.
 When he came over to us, he told us to kill the dogs and burn the dogs.
 We didn't really want to do it but we had to.
-139

-One Elder, Moses Allianaq, described the loss of his eight dogs on the orders of an Inuk who was employed by the territorial government.
+One Elder, Moses Allianag, described the loss of his eight dogs on the orders of an Inuk who was employed by the territorial government.
 The order came from the RCMP.
 The result was an almost total loss of mobility, a dependence on others for transportation, and a lack of meat in winter.
 "It was very difficult after the dogs were killed.
 We had to stay in one place.
 It was hard.
 It was good before the dogs were killed.
-And it cost a lot ... [how would I] provide country food to my family members?"140
+And it cost a lot...[how would I] provide country food to my family members?"